Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 More methods were developped in the 70s, but were still linear.
 It wasn't untill the 80s that we had enough computation power for *non-linear methods* : *classification and regression trees* were develloped, followed by *generalized additive models*. *Neural networks* got some traction in the 80s and *support vector machines* in the 90s.

+Nowadays, this set of techniques became a separate filed focused on supervised and unsupervised modeling and predictions : statistical learning